-1 Higher National Unit credit at SCQF level 6: (8 SCQF credit points at SCQF level 6\)
+1 SQA Credit at SCQF level 6: (8 SCQF credit points at SCQF level 6)

-\SCQF credit points are used to allocate credit to qualifications in the Scottish Credit and Qualifications Framework (SCQF).
+SCQF credit points are used to allocate credit to qualifications in the Scottish Credit and Qualifications Framework (SCQF).
 Each qualification in the Framework is allocated a number of SCQF credit points at an SCQF level.
-There are 12 SCQF levels, ranging from Access 1 to Doctorates.
+There are 12 SCQF levels, ranging from National 1 to Doctorates.